kostaschikis/x-corp-app/README.md

 ## What problem does this solve

-Actinology centres can use this platform to assign X-ray exams to the right radiologists at the right time, based on **availability** and **exam priority**.
+Actinology centers can use this platform to assign X-ray exams to the right radiologists at the right time, based on **availability** and **exam priority**.
 This saves valuable **time** for patients and resources for hospitals.

 ## What does it do